JeremyWurbs/dosaku/README.md

 ```

 RestoreFaces is an abstract base class defined in [dosaku.tasks.restore_faces.py](dosaku/tasks/restore_faces.py).
 It
-defines the abstract method *restore* and includes the documentation return with `agent.doc()`.
+defines the abstract method *restore* and includes the documentation returned with `agent.doc()`.
 The actual
 implementation for the task, however, is defined in a module called GFPGAN, located in
 [dosaku.modules.tencent.gfpgan.py](dosaku/modules/tencent/gfpgan.py).
 GFPGAN is an open-source
 [published model](https://arxiv.org/abs/2101.04061) created by Tencent, available from